ameynawale/ameynawale/README.md

-# 👋 Hi, I'm Ameya Nawale
+# Hi there, I'm Ameya Nawale

-🎯 **Software Engineering at Tesla**

 Welcome to my GitHub profile!
-I'm a passionate software engineer with a strong foundation data structures and algorithms.
-I enjoy building scalable web applications and exploring new technologies.
+I'm a passionate software engineer with a vast experience in building scalable customer-facing products.

 ---